nextapps-de/xone/doc/api.md

 * __`PLATFORM`__
 * __`DEBUG`__

 > __Note:__ Globals only available in non-production environments.
-All globals are removed in production compilation builds.
+All globals are removed in production builds.

 ## Global Namespaces